mitranim/espo/docs/html/partials/interfaces.md

 Interface for subscription objects returned by [`observable.subscribe()`](#-observable-subscribe-subscriber-).
-The `.trigger()` method is called by the observable.
+The `.trigger()` method is called by the observable that created the subscription.
 Calling `.deinit()` should stop the subscription _immediately_, even if the observable has a pending notification.

 ---